FAQs

 100%!

 Many vaginal dryness products are formulated for internal use and ignore the skin cells of the vulva.
-Feel Amazing Vulva & Vaginal Moisturizer with hyaluronic acid works to restore natural moisture back into the skin cells of the vulva and vaginal wall.
+The Vulva & Vaginal Moisturizer by Menopause Chicks™️ with hyaluronic acid works to restore natural moisture back into the skin cells of both the vulva and vaginal wall.

 - 16